double-slide/lighthouse-web-notes/README.md

-## Iaan's Notes
+# Iaan's Notes

-### Summary
+## Summary

-This repository contains all of the notes taken by Iaan for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Iaan Johnston](https://github.com/double-slide) for the [Lighthouse Labs Web Development Bootcamp](https://www.lighthouselabs.ca/).